CMRapp/FL-Sons-Reporting/README.md

-# FL SAR Reporting Portal
+# FL SAL Reporting Portal

 A modern web application for the Florida Sons of the American Legion (FL SAL) to handle report submissions.
 Built with Next.js 14 and TypeScript.